julianduque/heroku-langchain/docs/SPECS.md

 A centralized authentication mechanism will be implemented:

-- **API Key (INFERENCE_KEY):** The Heroku Inference API key will be accepted via a constructor parameter (e.g., herokuApiKey).
+- **API Key (INFERENCE_KEY):** The Heroku Inference API key will be accepted via a constructor parameter (e.g., apiKey).
 If this parameter is not provided, the library will attempt to read the key from the INFERENCE_KEY environment variable.
 An error will be thrown if the API key cannot be found.
-- **API URL (INFERENCE_URL):** The base URL for the Heroku Inference API will be accepted via a constructor parameter (e.g., herokuApiUrl).
+- **API URL (INFERENCE_URL):** The base URL for the Heroku Inference API will be accepted via a constructor parameter (e.g., apiUrl).
 If not provided, it will fall back to the INFERENCE_URL environment variable.
 If neither is available, a default Heroku base URL (e.g., https://inference.heroku.com, if such a standard URL is published by Heroku) will be used.
 The specific endpoint paths (/v1/chat/completions or /v1/agents/heroku) will be appended by the respective classes (HerokuMia or HerokuMiaAgent).
 - **Header Construction:** A utility function will be responsible for constructing the Authorization: Bearer \<INFERENCE_KEY\> header, which is required for all API requests to Heroku Inference services.

 ### **4.2.
 Common TypeScript Type Definitions**